matej-marjanovic/6Spiral-Figma-Plugin/README.md

 Issues can also be mitigated/lessened by disabling the "Continously Update" option and pressing the "Update Spiral" each time you want to update the spiral to the changed parameters.

 ## A few resources that I found useful for developing this Sketch Plugin
-This plugin was built using Thomas Lowry's boilerplate for Figma plugins:
+This plugin was built with the help of Thomas Lowry's boilerplate for Figma plugins:
 - https://github.com/thomas-lowry/figma-plugin-boilerplate

 Official Figma plugin docs: